syncfusion-content/maui-docs/MAUI/Masked-Entry/Basic-Features.md

 ## Setting FontFamily

-The Masked Entry control provides the user to customize the font family of the text inside the entry part using `FontFamily` property of type string.
+The Masked Entry control allows the user to customize the text's font family inside the entry part using the `FontFamily` property of the type string.

 {% tabs %}
 {% highlight XAML %}